yorkfrog/HWS-Subscriptions-Renewal-Reminders/readme.txt

-=== HWS Mods ===

-// Added filter: renewal_reminders_email_body_content
-// Allow additional replacement tokens to be added to email body content subscriptions-renewal-reminders/templates/renewal-reminders-email.php

-// added filter: renewal_reminders_should_send_for_period
-// Allows a filter to choose if a reminder is sent for a given subscription period subscriptions-renewal-reminders/inc/base/renewal-reminders-send-notifications.php

-I have mixed period subscriptions on site (mostly monthly, yearly) and I only send renewal reminders for yearly subs - it would be really annoying for monthly subscribers.
-Using the body content filter I am able to provide much more useful; info in the emails. e.g :

-For example usage see examples/sample-renewal-email-functions.php

 === Renewal Reminders ===
 Contributors: StorePro
 Tags: subscriptions, renew subscriptions, renew subscriptions automatically, renew subscriptions days before, reminder emails, subscription reminder emails, renewal alerts